 - 1 pound ground beef (organic grass fed)

-- Dash of parsley, fennel, salt, pepper, parmesan cheese, and sautéed chopped onion and garlic
+- Add a dash of parsley, fennel, salt, pepper, parmesan cheese, and sautéed chopped onion and garlic to the ground beef

 - 1 bag of carrots diced

 - ¼ onion chopped